sine2pi/Maxfactor/README.md

+MaxFactor is best described as a thoughtful integration of existing optimization techniques, with specific implementation choices tailored for transformer models.
+Its main contribution is the effective combination and tuning of these techniques rather than introducing fundamentally new algorithms.

-For some reason every ai model I've tried to use for editing breaks this optimizer..
+The optimizer makes practical engineering tradeoffs that work well empirically for speech recognition models.
+For whatever reason, every AI model I've tried to use for editing breaks this optimizer.

 Adam